Skip to content

 Prerequisites and Basic Requirements

-• Domain: The application is configured to run on the hostkey.in zone.
+• Domain: The application is configured to operate under the hostkey.in zone.

 • Ports: